superflows-dev/react-commentview/README.md

 - showDelete: Flag, which sets the visibility of the delete button (optional)
 - showCancel: Flag, which sets the visibility of the cancel button (cancel button changes the mode from edit to view) (optional)
 - cdnPrefix: If you bucket is behind a cdn, then explicitly provide a prefix, (optional)
+- preFill: text and attachment information to prefill
+- callbackInfo: information that needs to be sent back on callbacks
 - onSubmit: Submit callback
 - onDelete: Delete callback
 - user: User information to be showed in the comment view